 An administrator at any memory care home in Virginia is required to give written assurance to a new resident that the facility can adequately provide for all health needs, based on the Uniform Assessment Instrument (see Admissions Requirements below).

-The most expensive place for memory care in Virginia is Charlottesville, running about $7,618 per month and $91,416 annually.
-The cheapest is Roanoke, which costs families about $4,986 per month and $59,832 annually.
-In Virginia Beach, the state’s most populated city, memory care costs about $6,063 per month and $72,756 annually.
+The most expensive place for memory care in Virginia is Harrisonburg, running about $7,426 per month and $89,112 annually.
+The least expensive memory care is outside the state’s cities, as rural areas average about $3,480 per month and $41,760 annually.
+In Virginia Beach, the state’s most populated city, memory care costs about $5,166 per month and $61,992 annually.

 Virginia memory care homes use the Uniform Assessment Instrument (UAI) to evaluate the health and abilities of all residents.
-(There are different forms of the UAI for people who pay privately and people whose costs are subsidized.)
+The assessment is filled out by a qualified assessor, usually a doctor or registered nurse, who works for the residence.
+A personal doctor may also fill out this assessment.
+Anyone receiving state subsidies (see Financial Assistance below), will also be assessed by a health professional working for the state’s Department of Social Services.
 The UAI, available at this link, must be completed at most 90 days before admission.
 All residents must also have a physical exam before admission.
 Another piece of the individualized service plan every person in memory care receives is a fall risk rating, to determine how likely it is for someone to fall and get hurt.

 Anyone with these conditions cannot be in assisted living in Virginia: